 Council Tax Reduction (CTR)

 If you're liable to pay Council Tax, you can apply for Council Tax Reduction.
-It's available to help people on low incomes to reduce the amount of Council Tax they have to pay.
-This includes people who work but are on a low wage.
+This reduces the amount of Council Tax payable by people on low incomes, including those who work but are on a low wage.

 For Council Tax payers of pensionable age, a second adult rebate could be claimed.
 This is based on the circumstances of any other adult who lives with you, irrespective of your own financial circumstances.
 This can't be a partner or someone who pays rent to you.